Troubled Ferguson nursing home to close in January

 The St. Louis Post-Dispatch reports that people who attended a Tuesday meeting at Christian Care Home were told it will close because it lacks enough patients to cover costs.
 A Post-Dispatch reporter was barred from the meeting.

 Relatives of residents were told they'll have 30 to 60 days to move them.
-The facility closes in January.
+The nursing home will close in January.
+Representatives from other St. Louis-area nursing homes attended the meeting to discuss options with families.

 An email message left Wednesday with the nursing home administrator was not immediately returned.

-Vivian Collette Green called police in September after finding injuries suggesting that her 84-year-old mother was raped.
+Vivian Collette Green called police on Sept.
+1 after finding injuries on her 84-year-old mother indicating she had been raped.
 The elderly woman has dementia and can't speak.

-A possible suspect living in the nursing home has been identified but not charged, pending lab results.
+A possible suspect living in the nursing home has been identified but not charged, pending results of lab tests.

+Green filed suit earlier this year on behalf of her mother against the Christian Women's Benevolent Association, owners of Christian Care Home.

+After being treated at a hospital, Green's mother now resides at another nursing facility.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com